-2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated medical centres have accessible educational materials for patients.
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points)

+Some affiliated hospitals have accessible educational materials for patients.
+(1 point)

+No affiliated hospitals have accessible educational materials for patients.
+(0 points)

 Score explanation: The University Hospital Basel does not offer educational material for patients about environmental health exposures.
 Individual doctors do offer educational material provided by different doctors' associations (FMH, vsao, KLUG, etc.).